serghiou/mendelian-randomization/short.md

 $$\frac{\text{E}\{Y \mid Z = 1 \} - \text{E}\{Y \mid Z = 0 \}}{\text{E}\{X = 1 \mid Z = 1 \} - \text{E}\{X = 0 \mid Z = 0 \}}$$

+#### Two-Stage Least Squares (TSLS)

-The above estimator is known as the Wald estimator (or IV estimator).
-However, the most commonly used estimator is the **Two-Stage Least Squares (TSLS)** estimator.
-This procedure calculates the estimate of interest in two stages:
+This is the most commonly used estimator and it calculates the estimate of interest in two stages:

 **Stage 1.** Fit X on Z and possible covariates C by ordinary least squares (OLS) and compute the predicted value ~$\hat{X}$~,